docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, the resolution of nested compositions is preserved in the current composition.
+When `true`, the resolution of nested compositions is preserved in the current composition.
 Corresponds to the value of the "Preserve Resolution When Nested" option in the Advanced tab of the Composition Settings dialog box.

 #### Type